- This event has passed.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME).
 Approval for continuing medical education credits for physicians and nurses is pending.

-This activity has been submitted to Georgia Nurses Association for approval to award contact hours.
-Georgia Nurses Association – Approver is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+This continuing nursing education activity was approved by the Georgia Nurses Association – Approver, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Disclosure Statement: Veritas Collaborative conforms to APA Ethical Standards and continuing education standards and criteria.
 All speakers are required to disclose any commercial relationships or conflicts of interest at the educational activity.

 VCU Health Continuing Medical Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.